nikvoronin/LastWallpaper/README.md

 ## What's New

-5 Aug 2025
+8 Aug 2025

+- The APOD-web pod now supports fetching pictures directly from web pages.

+Not so far

+- [Release Candidate v5.8.5-rc1](https://github.com/nikvoronin/LastWallpaper/releases/tag/v5.8.5-rc1) is now available for download in the Releases section.
 - Fixed saving to the directory with the old year in the new year.
 - AstroBin (Home of astrophotography) pod was discontinued due to the API being no longer available.
 - Complex refactoring of the inner code base.

-Not so far

-- Improve validating of wikipedia media types.
-- Rebuild mosaic in tray icon on user click (see [tray_icon:mosaic](#application-settings) option).

 See also [Release Notes](#release-notes) chapter.